 The Cobalt is shorter in height, and also slimmer in width.
 Both the DragonFly logo and LED illumination of said Cobalt are smaller as well.

-The FragonDly Red by contrast is also very boxy looking, similar to the relationship between the FiiO K3 vs. E10K.
 One looks more industrial, while the other looks more sleek and modernized.
-The Cobalt is very futuristic looking and curvy.
+The Cobalt is very futuristic-looking and curvy.

-One small issue I had with the Cobalt is that of it’s 3.5mm jack and USB male end that plugs into your PC.
+One small issue I had with the Cobalt is its 3.5mm jack and USB male end that plugs into your PC.

 Both feel a tad too jiggly for my liking, similar to Jiggly Puff.

 If you look at the 3.5mm jack on the Cobalt, it protrudes slightly outside of the unit itself.

 You can move it around with your finger.
 I’m not really sure how I feel about that, though it hasn’t affected the sound any.